adamhindTESP/Guardian-Seed/Integration.md

 ```

 Design notes:
-	-	No classes
+	-	Kernel is pure, stateless, and immutable
-	-	No state
+	-	Sentinel and Fallback are stateful by necessity
-	-	No overrides
+	-	No external layer overrides a kernel VETO
-	-	Kernel remains the sole authority
+	-	Kernel remains the sole ethical authority

 ⸻

 ## 4. Layer Usage